ozkuran/swe573/docs/design/requirement.md

 5. Everytime you login you may see what you buy and vote for the product.
 6. Events must defined about visiting farms of the producers etc.
 7. Events may have comments.
-7. Comments on events are can be seen by members.
+8. Comments on events are can be seen by members.
-8. In Seller module it will help total sales and cost to complete cashier.
+9. In Seller module it will help total sales and cost to complete cashier.
-19. Same type of products from 2 different producers are different products.
+10. Same type of products from 2 different producers are different products.
-20. Products can be sold in standardized weight or not.
+11. Products can be sold in standardized weight or not.
-21. There will be categories for the products.
+12. There will be categories for the products.
-22. Members can give information on themselves.
+13. Members can give information on themselves.
 What is their preferences on food.
-23. Email adresses must be @boun.edu.tr
-24. Help annoucements page required
+14. Help annoucements page required
-25. Member recommendation required
+15. Member recommendation required
-26. Help announcements pages calendar must be readable without waiting on the day.
+16. Help announcements pages calendar must be readable without clicking or staying over with mouse.